 Like all flooring materials, concrete has its disadvantages.
 These should be considered seriously before committing to a concrete kitchen floor.
-On the upside, if you try concrete and decide you don't like it, it makes a great subfloor or almost any other type of flooring, especially if the kitchen is above grade (not basement-level, which may cause moisture problems).
+On the upside, if you try concrete and decide you don't like it, it makes a great subfloor for almost any other type of flooring, especially if the kitchen is above grade (not basement-level, which may cause moisture problems).

-Cracks: One of the most common problems will all concrete structures is cracking.
+- Cracks: One of the most common problems with all concrete structures is cracking.
 A properly finished slab on a carefully prepared site is unlikely to have significant cracking problems, but fine cracks are all but inevitable somewhere on the slab.
 If the surface below the slab is stable, cracking is seldom a problem other than aesthetic.
 On the other hand, many people don't mind the look of minor cracking, as it seems consistent with the raw, stone-like appeal of concrete.

-Hard: The kitchen is a place where you are standing on your feet for long periods of time, and standing on a totally unyielding surface like concrete can be particularly fatiguing.
+- Hard: A kitchen is a place where you are standing on your feet for long periods of time, and standing on a totally unyielding surface like concrete can be particularly fatiguing.
 The best way to handle this is to place waterproof kitchen gel pads on the floor in areas where you do the most standing, such as the sink, stove, and food prep areas.
 Similarly, rubber is often used in professional kitchens, many of which have concrete floors or tile flooring over concrete.
 Another option is simply to wear comfortable, cushioned shoes (Crocs are a good option) when working for long periods in the kitchen.